bird-sanctuary/extended-dshot-telemetry/README.md

 - `110 1 mmmm mmmm` - [16384, 16448, 16512, ..., 32704]
 - `111 1 mmmm mmmm` - [32768, 32896, 33024, ..., 65408]

-> If the first 4 bit are 0 OR the 4th bit is 1, it is a eRPM frame, the other ranges are EDT frames.
+> If the first four bits are 0 OR the 4th bit is 1, it is a eRPM frame, the other ranges are EDT frames.

 ### EDT Frames
 This is where EDT versions come into play if not explicitly stated, the values are available in all versions